diarmuidoconnor/wad2/topic08/talk-1/topic.md

-# MongoDB and Mongoose
+# Express Middleware and Routing

-This topic introduces MongoDB and Mongoose, an object modeling tool designed to work in an asynchronous environment.
+Express middleware types and Routing